seebykilian/excel-azure-ai-translator/README.md

 ## Contribute and support me

-As a passionate creator, I continually strive to improve my projects and offer quality solutions.
-If you find my achievements useful and want to contribute to their development, you can support me in different ways.
+As a passionate creator, I’m always working to improve my projects and deliver high-quality solutions.
+If you find them useful, here’s how you can support their growth:

-Your suggestions for improvements and new ideas are valuable, so don't hesitate to offer suggestions to enrich existing projects or to add new features.
-In addition, by sharing my projects and talking about them around you, you help to make them known and accessible to a greater number of users.
+- Share & suggest: Your ideas matter!
+Feel free to suggest improvements or new features through issues or discussions.
+Sharing the projects also helps make them more accessible to others.

-If you're a developer, your help is welcome!
-You can propose changes or bug fixes by submitting pull requests.
-Your expertise and contributions play a vital role in the continuous improvement of projects.
+- Contribute code: Developers are welcome!
+Open a pull request for improvements, features, or bug fixes.
+Your contributions are highly appreciated.

-In addition, I invite you to subscribe to my [social networks](https://linktr.ee/SeeByKilian) to stay informed of the latest updates, new features and upcoming projects.
-Your support on social media is a valuable way to motivate me to continue my efforts as a creator.
+- Stay connected: Follow me on social networks to get updates on new projects, releases, and behind-the-scenes content.

-Finally, if you appreciate my work and would like to provide financial support, you can make [a donation](https://streamlabs.com/SeeByKilian/tip).
-Each contribution, regardless of its size, is greatly appreciated and allows us to continue to develop quality projects.
+- Support the work: If you want to support financially, you can make a donation.
+Every contribution, big or small, helps me keep building.

-I would like to express my gratitude to all those who support my work.
-Every contribution, big or small, helps to move projects forward and provide ever better solutions.
-Your commitment and support are essential to help me grow as a creator and deliver achievements that enrich the community.
+Thanks to everyone who supports my work.
+Every action, from a suggestion to a share, plays a part in pushing these projects forward and growing this creative journey.
 Project created and developed by [SeeByKilian](https://github.com/SeeByKilian).